I’m going to combine the Samoa and American Samoa McDonald’s entry because they aren’t interesting enough to do separately.

 As far as I can tell, there is only one restaurant in each county.
 The Samoa McDonald’s is right in town a block off Beach St. and the American Samoa restaurant is out near the airport.
 It is quite aways from Pago Pago.

 Neither restaurant had anything special on the menu.
-They were mostly paired down versions of an American menu.
+They have mostly paired down versions of an American menu.
 The signage at both restaurants looked identical indicating there might be some sort of connection between the two.

 The place mat on the tray in the American Samoa restaurant was in English and Spanish.
 I estimate the population of Spanish speakers in American Samoa to be somewhere close to zero.
 I’m sure they got leftovers from the mainland.